jaytohe/ecostats-rshiny/README.md

     to the directory of the cloned repo and find the example data under `data/poc_spectro`.
-9. In said directory, `mic.csv` is the microphone location coordinates csv file, `recordins.csv` is the recorded calls csv.
+9. In said directory, `mic.csv` is the microphone location coordinates csv file, `recordings.csv` is the recorded calls csv.

 ## Option 2